klaundal/pyAMPS/README.rst

 Overview
 ========

-Python interface for the Average Magnetic field and Polar current System (AMPS) model
+Python interface for the Average Magnetic field and Polar current System (AMPS) model.

+[insert AMPS model description]

-This module can be used to calculate and plot average magnetic field and current parameters on a grid.
+pyAMPS can be used to calculate and plot average magnetic field and current parameters on a grid.
 The parameters that are available for calculation/plotting are:

 - field aligned current (scalar)
 - equivalent current function (scalar)